influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/release-notes/influxctl.md

 ## v2.6.0 {date="2024-03-18"}

-`influxctl` 2.6.0 introduces the ability to create, list, and revoke management tokens.
-These tokens allow users to authenticate directly without the need to for OAuth2.
+`influxctl` 2.6.0 introduces the ability to create, list, and revoke management tokens and allow you to authenticate directly with your InfluxDB cluster instead of an OAuth2 provider.

 ### New Features

-- Add management tokens subcommands to create, list, and revoke management tokens.
+- Add management token subcommands to create, list, and revoke management tokens.
-- Introduce management token config option to authenticate using the management tokens.
+- Introduce management token configuration option to authenticate using management tokens created with `influxctl`.

 ### Dependency Updates